-Copper and aluminum foil
+Copper and aluminum foil bright annealing furnace

 Precision foil annealing route for copper foil, aluminum foil, and other ultra-thin metal foil materials that need stable heating, cooling, and web tension.